Hierarchy of quantum operations in manipulating coherence and entanglement: Introduction

-In this paper, we introduce different possible restrictions of operations in the resource-theoretic framework of manipulating coherence and entanglement in the distributed settings as illustrated in Fig.~\ref{fig:hierarchy}, progressing beyond the previous works on LQICC, LICC, SQI, and SI\@.
-As a generalizion of LQICC and SQI to a class of operations that transform any QI state into a QI state~\cite{PhysRevLett.116.160407}, we consider the QI-preserving (QIP) operations.
+Progressing beyond the above previous research on LQICC, LICC, SQI, and SI, we here introduce and analyze several classes of operations illustrated in Fig.~\ref{fig:hierarchy}, which are also summarized in Table~\ref{tab:result}.
+As a generalization of LQICC and SQI to a class of operations that transform any QI state into a QI state~\cite{PhysRevLett.116.160407}, we consider the QI-preserving (QIP) operations.
 As for the generalization of LICC and SI as a counterpart of QIP, we use MIO that preserves incoherent states on both of the two party.
 We show that no inclusion relation holds between QIP and MIO on two parties, which contrasts with the fact that LQICC includes LICC and SQI includes SI\@.
 The QIP is analogous to separability-preserving (SEPP) operations~\cite{5714245} in entanglement theory, which transforms any separable state into a separable state rather than QI states.
 In entanglement theory, separable operations, which preserve the separability even if applied to a subsystem, are known to be a strict subclass of separability-preserving operations~\cite{Chitambar2017}.
 In contrast, considering a seemingly smaller class of operations that is QI-preserving even if applied to a subsystem, which we define as completely QI-preserving (CQIP) operations, we prove that CQIP actually coincides with QIP exactly.
 We introduce the new classes of operations shown in Fig.~\ref{fig:hierarchy} by taking intersection of different sets of operations.
 These generalized classes of operations beyond LQICC, SQI, LICC, ans SI are advantageous in analyzing tasks because we can characterize some of them by SDP, as shown in Fig.~\ref{fig:hierarchy}, to provide SDP-based numerical algorithms for analyzing resource theories for distributed manipulation of coherence and entanglement.